FACTBOX-Key nominations for the 2021 Academy Awards | Entertainment

 "Hear My Voice" - "The Trial of the Chicago 7" "Io Si (Seen)" -"The Life Ahead"

-"Speak Now" - "One Night in Miami" (Compiled by Patricia Reaney; editing by Jonathan Oatis)
+"Speak Now" - "One Night in Miami" (Compiled by Patricia Reaney; Editing by Dan Grebler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)